Nexus-Engineering-Planning/nigeria_map_tool/README.md

 npx http-server -p 8000
 ```

-### 4. Open in Browser
+### 3. Open in Browser

 Navigate to: `http://localhost:8000`

-The map should load with all GeoJSON data from the `data/` directory.
+The map will load PMTiles data from `https://tiles.staygis.com`

 ## Usage Instructions